 As some of you may know, I’ve been addicted to opiates over the years due to the pitfalls of CF, transplant and cancer – morphine, pethidine, oxycontin and more.
 I mentioned my on/off struggle with being addicted to drugs in my TEDx talk, but when I gave that talk, I had been keeping a far deeper secret I’ve not had the courage to write about until now because of the deep shame burning like tinder in my marrow.
 Seriously – that’s how it feels.

 In fact, the reason I had to use a lectern during my TEDx talk was because my brain hadn’t recovered from the damage done from the previous two years of drug (ab)use and as such, I felt like an abject failure.
-I could not learn my eighteen minute speech in the three weeks I had been allotted, and for me this was mortifying, but once I stepped up to that lectern, I was fine; nerves a distant memory.
-I owe everlasting gratitude to the very empathetic Lisa Watts from TEDx after crying my way through a conversation as to why my brain wouldn’t suck my speech up like the sponge it had once been.
+I could not learn my eighteen minute speech in the three weeks I had been allotted, and for me this was mortifying.
+But once I walked out on that stage, I was fine; nerves a distant memory.
+I owe everlasting gratitude to the very empathetic Lisa Watts from TEDx Brisbane after crying my way through a conversation as to why my brain wouldn’t suck my speech up like the sponge it had once been.

 In fact, I remember my first hit of Omnopon in 1994 after I’d had surgery for endometriosis.
 It just so happens that the first love of my life was the one who injected me (in a hospital setting, of course), and that’s when the first flush of addiction bloomed.
 I unknowingly had sent myself to sea in a sinking ship.
 Mark said I’d feel a little giddy, but the accompanying rush of ecstasy that washed over me as I sunk into my bed, yet rising into the air at the same time in one beautiful, sweeping motion is something I’ve never forgotten.
 In 1996, I became addicted to IV pethidine after complications with surgery, needing more and more every day until my doctors brought down my dose enough for me to get home.
 Funnily enough, I didn’t miss it and got on with life.